-Mobile Fidelity, maker of some of the worst sounding records in the history of audio, is the KING on this title.
+Mobile Fidelity, maker of some of the worst sounding records in the history of the medium, is the KING on this title.

 High Frequency Testing

 MoFi was famous for demonstrating on an actual scope that the standard domestic ABC pressing had nothing above about 8 or 10 thousand cycles up top, which is why they all sound insufferably dull and dead.
 Some MoFi copies have no real top end either, which is the reason to we do these shootouts — to find the copies that are actually mastered and pressed right, not just the ones that should have been.